Shamaiya Iyengar: Death and Torture of the Consiprators

-Later in Tipu sultan's time an alleged insurrection to overthrow Tipu and re establish the Hindu king was plotted around 1783.
-Shamaiya was believed to be the leader of the insurrection.
-Although some sources suggest it was a simple misunderstanding over some lost jewels and money which was given the spin of a coup.
-Many alleged conspirators were put to death instantly, it is not known why Shamaiya did not suffer the same fate.
-It is believed that Tipu ordered him to be put in heavy iron's and was occasionally fed on a low diet, flogged publicly with chilli powder applied to his back and later blinded, suspecting political conspiracy.
+Many alleged conspirators of this alleged coup were put to death instantly, it is not known why Shamaiya did not suffer the same fate.
+Shamaih was with Tipu at Mangalore when Tipu ordered him to be put in heavy iron's and sent to Srirangapattinam.
+His brother Ranga Iyengar a Bakshi(Head of the Department) in Srirangapattinam was arrested in Srirangapattinam.
+They were kept in separate iron cages and exposed to all kinds of insults and hardships.
+They were occasionally fed on a low diet(rice and water).
+Shamaiah was flogged publicly with chilli powder applied to his back and later blinded.
 Shamiaya and his brother Rangaiya persisted to their last in denying any involvement in the insurrection.
-Shamaiya was extremely popular and got along with all communities and all parties so well that Tipu kept him imprisoned instead of executing shamaih.
+Shamaiya was extremely popular and got along with all communities and all parties so well that Tipu kept him imprisoned instead of putting him to death immediately.
+Shamaiah's eyes were impaled and he was left blinded due to Tipu's Torture.
+Shamaih was still alive in January 1784.